papersubmissionarch-lgtm/QAF-Representation/README.md

 - Autodesk Revit 2021
 - Dynamo for Revit included with Autodesk Revit 2021

-The Dynamo graphs use standard Dynamo and Revit nodes only.

-No Python nodes or external Dynamo packages are required.
+The Dynamo graphs use standard Dynamo/Revit and Clockwork nodes, in addition to one project-specific custom node, CumulativeGroupKeys.dyf, supplied in this repository.
+No additional external Dynamo packages or Python nodes are required.

 Because Revit model files are version-dependent, users should open the supplied `.rvt` files using Revit 2021 or a later compatible version.